Azizur Rahman Hazarvi

-He was the authorized disciple of Zakariyya Kandhlawi.
-His disciples include Muhammad Ilyas Ghuman.
+He was a disciple of Zakariyya Kandhlawi and authorized various people in the Chishti branch of Tasawwuf.
+His notable disciples include Muhammad Ilyas Ghuman.

 Biography

 Hazarvi was among the disciples of Zakariyya Kandhlawi.
 He was a member of Wifaq ul Madaris Al-Arabia and a senior leader of Jamiat Ulama-e-Islam.
-He supervised the Islamabad unit of the Jamiat Ulama-e-Islam.

-Hazārvi established Darul Uloom Zakariya in Tarnol, Islamabad in the memory of his teacher Kandhlawi.
+He supervised the Islamabad unit of the Jamiat Ulama-e-Islamand established Darul Uloom Zakariya in Tarnol, Islamabad.

-Hazārvi authorized various people in the Chishti branch of Tasawwuf.
-His notable disciples include Muhammad Ilyas Ghuman.

 Death

 Aged 72, Hazarvi died on 23 June 2020.
 His funeral prayer was led by Syed Mukhtaruddin Shah.
 Jamiat Ulema-e-Islam (F) leader, Fazlur Rehman, Abdul Ghafoor Haideri and Maulana Abdul Wasay expressed sorrow and grief over his demise.

 His funeral was attended by scholars including Syed Adnan Kakakhail.